hbwheat/Raspberry-Pi-Setup/pihole/readme.md

 ```
 ip route
 ```
+I'm using Method 2 .....after going with Method 1 first, but I like it everything being containerized.
+Minimal server setup is my preference.

+### Methood 1
+#### Use a dhcp-relay on the raspberry pi to listen on an interface and forward requets to the container network.

-We'll add this interface to the dhcp-relay configuration file.
+We'll add the interface we found above to the dhcp-relay configuration file.

 Install the dhcp relay via apt.
 ``sudo apt install isc-dhcp-relay -y```

 I've added my isc-dhcp-relay file for reference.
 The options used here will be set in the "options" on in the file.